 Food and Diet

 Transportation is a challenge in Liberia.
 Most roads are not paved, so travel is slow, and some roads become impassible during the rainy season.
 Volunteers will most often travel around the country in shared-ride “bush taxis,” which are most often Nissan Sunny sedans packed with six passengers.
-Taxi vans and buses are also occasional options.
 As most of these vehicles are old and beaten by rough conditions, breakdowns are very common.
+Some Volunteers will be in sites where cars are not an option.
+In these cases, the Volunteers are authorized to ride a limited distance as a passenger on a motorcycle taxi wearing their Peace Corps-issued helmets.
 Volunteers transiting around the capital will most often use shared-ride style taxis during the day.
 If Volunteers wish to purchase a bicycle, helmets will be provided and Volunteers will be instructed on the bicycle safety policy.

 Professionalism, Dress, and Behavior